Miklós Horthy: Regent

-On 1 March 1920, the National Assembly of Hungary re-established the Kingdom of Hungary.
+On March 1, 1920, the National Assembly of Hungary re-established the Kingdom of Hungary.
 It was apparent that the Allies of World War I would not accept any return of King Charles IV (the former Austro-Hungarian emperor) from exile.
 Instead, with National Army officers controlling the parliament building, the assembly voted to install Horthy as Regent; he defeated Count Albert Apponyi by a vote of 131 to 7.

 Bishop Ottokár Prohászka then led a small delegation to meet Horthy, announcing, "Hungary's Parliament has elected you Regent!
 Would it please you to accept the office of Regent of Hungary?"
 To their astonishment, Horthy declined, unless the powers of the office were expanded.
 As Horthy stalled, the politicians gave in to his demands and granted him "the general prerogatives of the king, with the exception of the right to name titles of nobility and of the patronage of the Church."
 The prerogatives he was given included the power to appoint and dismiss prime ministers, to convene and dissolve parliament, and to command the armed forces.
 With those sweeping powers guaranteed, Horthy took the oath of office.
 He was styled His Serene Highness the Regent of the Kingdom of Hungary (Ő Főméltósága a Magyar Királyság Kormányzója).
-(Charles I did try to regain his throne twice; see Charles IV of Hungary's attempts to retake the throne for more details.)
+In any case, the previous monarch, Charles I (Charles IV in Hungary) did try to regain his throne twice.

 The Hungarian state was legally a kingdom, but it had no king, as the Allied powers would not have tolerated any reinstatement of the Habsburg dynasty.
 The country retained its parliamentary system following the dissolution of Austria-Hungary, with a prime minister appointed as head of government.
 As head of state, Horthy retained significant influence through his constitutional powers and the loyalty of his ministers to the crown.
 Although his involvement in drafting legislation was minuscule, he nevertheless had the ability to ensure that laws passed by the Hungarian parliament conformed to his political preferences.

+Károlyi's attempts to remove Horthy

+In 1920 the ex-president of the First Hungarian Republic, Count Mihály Károlyi began a vigorous propaganda campaign against the emerging Horthy regime from his exile in France.
+Károlyi attempted to negotiate with the so called "Little Entente" through Edvard Beneš who as the foreign minister of Czechoslovakia played a crucial role in establishing the Little Entente.
+Károlyi also reached out to the Austrian Social Democratic Chancellor, Karl Renner.

+Count Károlyi wanted to achieve the disarmament of the Hungarian National Army and the removal of Horthy to such a degree that he even considered doing so through foreign intervention and force of arms.
+However, the attempt to remove Horthy had little impact: Renner and Beneš did send a memorandum to the Entente Powers, but their leaders had already decided that it would be best for Horthy to remain in power to serve as a stabilizing force after the signing of the Treaty of Trianon.